wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-python-how-to-use-service-management.md

 	for location in result:
 		print(location.name)

 When you create a cloud service or storage service you will need to provide a valid location.
-The **list\_locations** method will always return an up-to-date list of the currently available locations.
+The **list_locations** method will always return an up-to-date list of the currently available locations.
 As of this writing, the available locations are:

 - West Europe
-- North Europe
+- China North
 - Southeast Asia
 - East Asia
-- Central US
+- China North
-- North Central US
+- China North
-- South Central US
+- China East
-- West US
+- China North
-- East US
+- China East
 - Japan East
 - Japan West
 - Brazil South